keb508/jekyll-demo/README.md

 ## Header 2
 ### Header 3

+- Otter
+- Mouse
-- Bulleted
+- Pig
-- List
+- Weasel

-1. Numbered
+1. Log On
-2. List
+2. Check Email
+3. Turn on Radio

 **Bold** and _Italic_ and `Code` text